annazhang1998/PKUdmg2020/README.md

-# Statistical Demography Summer School at PKU, 2020
+# Statistical Demography Summer School at PKU

-This is the course website of the PKU summer school on **Statistical Demography**.
+This is the [course website](https://annazhang1998.github.io/PKUdmg2020/) of the PKU summer school on **Statistical Demography**.

 The lectures are **9:00-12:00 on July 6-17, 2020**.